On this page:

 Follow these steps to change the plan’s Total Plan Budget:

-1. Locate the Plan Summary section of your in-progress plan’s 4 out of 4 Steps page.
+Locate the Budget section of your in-progress plan’s 6 out of 6 Steps page.

 Delete a campaign from a plan